codio/knowledge/source/common/develop/stacks/update-stack.rst

 .. _updating-from-the-dashboard:

-Update stack from the dashboard
+Update Stack from the Dashboard
 -------------------------------
 To update the stack from the Codio dashboard, follow these steps: